severian5it/ResidenceGiulioCesare/README.md

 # Credits

 ### Content
-- The structure of the project was modeled on the examples provided by codeinstitute, in particular on [Haley Schafer Portfolio](https://github.com/Code-Institute-Solutions/StudentExampleProjectGradeFive)
+- The structure of the project was modeled on the examples provided by the **Code Institute**, in particular on [Haley Schafer Portfolio](https://github.com/Code-Institute-Solutions/StudentExampleProjectGradeFive)

 ## Media
-- The photos used in the landing page was downloaded from [Unsplash](https://unsplash.com/), and credit goes to Christopher Czermak @czermak_photography.
+- The photos used in the landing page was downloaded from [Unsplash](https://unsplash.com/), and credit goes to *Christopher Czermak* @czermak_photography.
-- The photos used in the landing page was downloaded from [Unsplash](https://unsplash.com/), and credit goes to Cristina Gottardi.
+- The photos used in the landing page was downloaded from [Unsplash](https://unsplash.com/), and credit goes to *Cristina Gottardi*.

 ## Acknowledgements

-- I received inspiration for this project from my mentor, Aaron Sinnot.
+- I received inspiration for this project from my mentor, *Aaron Sinnot*.

 # Contact
 To contact me feel free to email